 Student entrepreneurs who are interested in selling goods or services on campus are supported by the Campus Venture Initiative (CVI), which provides certification to operate on campus and resources to support on-campus business activity.

 Apply for Certification

 Students who are approved by the Campus Venture Initiative receive the following resources to grow their ventures on campus:

-- A certificate from the University to operate and market on campus
+- Official approval from the University to operate and market on campus

 - Access to an exclusive, high-trafficked location in the Coop to sell goods and market services (currently unavailable due to COVID-19 modifications on campus; approved teams can work with the committee to determine an alternate location for on-campus activity, as needed)